An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Method

-\paragraph{Analysis of Password Update Processes} Two researchers independently applied the analysis protocol to each website.
-We accessed all websites using a fresh Google Chrome profile and screen-recorded all sessions.
-We first analyzed the \gls{pwc} process, which consisted of the following steps: (1)~logging into an account; (2)~searching for the account settings to change the password; and (3)~changing the password following the service's instructions.
-We then looked at the \gls{pwr} process, which consisted of the following steps: (1)~searching the website for the \gls{pwr} entry point; (2)~following the reset instructions; and (3)~setting a new password for the account.
-We resolved conflicts by discussion or by introducing new attributes or comments to the analysis protocol.
+\textbf{Password Update Processes.} Two researchers independently applied the protocol to each website using fresh Google Chrome profiles.
+We first analyzed the \gls{pwc} process, following these steps: (1)~logging in; (2)~searching for the account settings to change the password; and (3)~changing the password following the service's instructions.
+We then looked at the \gls{pwr} process, following these steps: (1)~searching the website for the \gls{pwr} entry point; (2)~following the reset instructions; and (3)~setting a new password.
+We also tested whether the website accepted the previous password or required the creation of a new one.
+Screen recordings were collected during the analysis to support potential conflict resolution.
+In the event of a conflict, the researchers jointly reviewed the recording and reached an agreement.
+In total, we resolved 48 conflicts (1.6\% of all analyses) for the password change process and 197 conflicts (6.4\% of all analyses) for the password reset process.
+We followed an iterative coding approach until no new password update process emerged in the final 10 websites~\cite{birks-22-grounded-theory,urquhart-13-grounded-theory}.
+As we resolved conflicts immediately when they emerged, we decided not to report an inter-coder agreement~\cite{wermke-22-oss-trust, mcdonald-19-irr, wermke-23-supply-chain, huaman-22-virtual, gutfleisch-22-non-usable-software, krause-23-pushed-by-accident}.
+Multiple coders independently evaluated the workflows, achieving high initial agreement: PWC: 98.2\%, PWR: 94.7\%, combined: 96.3\%.
+We treated disagreements as conflicts and resolved them by reviewing the captured data.
+All disagreements resulted from human error rather than interpretive differences.